 — President Tailors, 2023

-However, if ironing becomes necessary, use a low to medium heat setting and place a clean press cloth between the iron and the fabric to provide an extra layer of protection.
+However, if ironing is necessary, use a low to medium heat setting and place a clean press cloth between the iron and the fabric for added protection.
+Be cautious, as high temperatures can damage the fabric over time.

 Dry Cleaning